axoflow/axosyslog-core-docs/content/docs/chapter-correlating-log-messages/grouping-by-parser/grouping-by-parser-options/_index.md

 | --------- | -------------------- |
 | Synopsis: | timeout([seconds]) |

 *Description:* Specifies the maximum time to wait for all messages of the context to arrive.
-If no new message is added to the context during this period, the context is assumed to be complete and {{% productparam "abbrev" %}} generates and sends the triggered message (specified in the [aggregate()](#grouping-by-parser-aggregate) option), and clears the context.
+If no new message is added to the context during this period, the context is assumed to be complete and {{% param "product.abbrev" %}} generates and sends the triggered message (specified in the [aggregate()](#grouping-by-parser-aggregate) option), and clears the context.
 If a new message is added to the context, the timeout period is restarted.

 This option is mandatory, and its value must be equal to or greater than **1**.